 Traditional constraint programming (CP) techniques such as generalized arc consistency (GAC) are frequently the methods of choice for hard problems arising in real-world applications.
-Well-known packages such as ECLiPSe [22] and ILOG Solver [27] offer powerful environments for constraint specification and solver deployment.
+Well-known packages such as ECLiPS^e [23] and ILOG Solver [28] offer powerful environments for constraint specification and solver deployment.
 These systems provide for the development of problem-specific solvers using the best available techniques for a given problem.
-Another option is reduction - a problem for which no solver is available can be reduced to one for which a solver does exist.
+Another option is reduction - a problem for which no solver is available can be reduced to another problem for which a solver does exist.

-Boolean satisfiability (SAT) is commonly used in problem reductions, since it is well-known and many SAT solvers are available in the public domain.
+Boolean satisfiability (SAT) is commonly used in problem reductions, since it is widely-known and many SAT solvers are available in the public domain.
 Unfortunately, in most cases reduction-based methods are not competitive with CP approaches developed for a problem.
 While CP-based techniques can take advantage of problem-specific bounds to retain tighter control of the search, SAT solvers cannot.
-This disadvantage is mitigated to some extent by recent breakthroughs in SAT-solving.
-With new exact SAT solvers such as ZChaff [19], the size and scope of application-derived instances that can be solved has widened [20].
-However, many applications do not benefit from breakthroughs in SAT solving due to inefficiencies introduced while producing SAT encodings.
-The CNF format used for SAT instances is very restrictive, and even encoding simple linear constraints can result in a blowup in size.
+This disadvantage is mitigated to some extent by recent break-throughs in SAT-solving.
+With new exact SAT solvers such as ZChaff [20], the size and scope of application-derived instances that can be solved has widened [21].
+Unfortunately, many applications do not benefit from breakthroughs in SAT solving due to inefficiencies introduced during encoding.
+The CNF format used for SAT instances is very restrictive, and even encoding constraints with simple linear operations can result in a blowup in size.
 Another cause of inefficiency is the loss of structure during problem reductions.
 Examples of structure in constraints include linearity and symmetry.

 The presence of symmetries slows down search due to the existence of redundant search paths.
-The work in [9] describes how symmetries are detected in a SAT instance by reduction to graph automorphism and broken by adding lexicographic ordering constraints, called MinLex symmetry-breaking predicates (SBPs).
-The addition of these SBPs accelerates SAT solvers.
-In [14], symmetry-breaking ordering constraints are proposed for CSPs with matrix models.
+The work in [10] describes how symmetries can be detected in a SAT instance by reduction to graph automorphism and broken by adding lexicographic ordering constraints, called MinLex symmetrybreaking predicates (SBPs).
+The addition of MinLex SBPs accelerates SAT solvers.
 Linear "counting" constraints popular in applications are studied in [2].
 These constraints can be efficiently expressed using ILP, where linear equations are allowed, but expressing them in CNF may be expensive.
-On the other hand, generic ILP solvers such as CPLEX are sometimes not competitive with leading-edge SAT solvers for Boolean constraints.
+On the other hand, generic ILP solvers such as CPLEX are sometimes not competitive with leading-edge SAT solvers on Boolean constraints.
 Linearity can be preserved using 0-1 ILP, a problem closely related to SAT but with an ILP-like input format.
 Specialized techniques developed for SAT can be adapted to 0-1 ILP without paying any penalty for generality.
-Recently, several specialized 0-1 ILP solvers such as PBS [2], Galena [7] and Pueblo [25] have been introduced.
-Symmetry-breaking techniques from [9, 1] were extended to 0-1 ILP in [4].
+Recently, several specialized 0-1 ILP solvers such as PBS [2], Galena [8] and Pueblo [26] have been introduced.
+Symmetry-breaking techniques from [10; 1] were extended to 0-1 ILP in [4].
+In [15], the author proposes symmetry-breaking ordering constraints for CSPs with matrix models, but it is not clear how these constraints extend to SAT/0-1 ILP reductions.